 |Course contents||The degree program is focused on instruction in the major subject and chamber music or instruction in the major subject and stylistics (when organ is selected as the major subject).|

 |Examination||Three interim examinations (see above), including one public concert.|

 Requirements for the subject Organ with specialization in Organ score-reading and sight-playing or Organ improvisation

 The examination committee will select works from this repertoire list totaling approx. 20 minutes of playing time.
-On registering for the qualifying examination for the postgraduate Concert Exam course in the subject of Organ with specialization in Organ improvisation, a list of studied forms and styles must be submitted.
-One week prior to the qualifying examination, the examination committee will select a form that must be performed as improvisation at the qualifying exam.
+On registering for the aptitude test for the postgraduate Concert Exam course in the subject of Organ with specialization in Organ improvisation, a list of studied forms and styles must be submitted.
+One week prior to the aptitude test, the examination committee will select a form that must be performed as improvisation at the qualifying exam.

-The following works totaling 20 to 30 minutes of playing time are also to be performed at the qualifying examination:
+The following works totaling 20 to 30 minutes of playing time are also to be performed at the aptitude test:

 a) A brief, technically challenging piece from sheet music